Skip to main content

 and files appear inside the container.
 If there are folders within blob container - it will exist in the pod's container as well

-kubectl exec -it -n radix-csi-azure-example-dev deploy/frontend -- ls -l /app/image-storage
+kubectl exec -it -n radix-example-dev deploy/frontend -- ls -l /app/image-storage

 total 0